sarahmurphy86/sarahmurphy86.github.io/README.md

 ![User testing image](https://sarahmurphy86.github.io/assets/user_testing_image.jpg)

-#### Design Changes:
+#### An iterative process

-Following our user testing, the following changes were made to the app:
+Following our user testing, the following changes were made to the app:-

 1. **Submit button made visible** - we worked on CSS to ensure that the submit button was visible on the page without scrolling.
 2. **Colour overlay changed** - the colour overlay used to indicate what country had been clicked was changed from green to orange.